 A contestant must be a bona fide student of the high school represented and must be taking at least four subjects including Physical Education.
 A foreign exchange student may be considered a bona fide student if all of these eligibility rules are satisfied.
 A student in an education program in two schools may represent only the home school.
 NOTE: A student in a shared services part-time or full-time program, taking the equivalent of four subjects including Physical Education, is considered as being registered in the home school.
-Exceptions for special cases must be approved by the League and Section.
+A shared services student is only eligible at one school per school year (home district or shared service school) regardless of the interscholastic athletic programs offered.
+(May 2020) Exceptions for special cases must be approved by the League and Section.

 A student who satisfies all eligibility standards, enrolled in the equivalent of three subjects as well as meeting the Physical Education requirement, who has not completed requirements for graduation, may be enrolled in one or more college courses for advance placement.
 The student must be earning a minimum of three high school credits and Physical Education to be eligible.

-For assistance in determining the eligibility of students enrolled in a GED program, please contact the NYSPSHAA office.
-Students may only be selectively classified between member schools.
-Furthermore, to be eligible to be selectively classified into member schools' athletic programs a student must be registered in that school district.
+Students enrolled in a TASC program (GED) must be receiving 2.5 hours of instruction daily and also meet the Physical Education requirement in accordance with NYSED Bona Fide Student Regulation.
+(July 2021) Students may only be Athletically Placed through APP into a member school.
+Furthermore, to be eligible to be Athletically Placed into a member schools' athletic programs a student must be registered in that school district; excluding the 13 K-8 school districts in New York State.